In this article, you’ll learn how to align your event sales strategy to your marketing team’s activities to maximize your event success.

 Pre-Event Nurturing Campaigns

-Once you’ve researched who’s attending have established a game plan, it’s time to work your outreach.
+Once you’ve researched who are attending have established a game plan, it’s time to work your outreach.

 As sales professionals, we know how to write an attention-getting email.
 But marketers are just as good, if not better at doing so.